 Many people are surprised to hear of the Buderim railway which ran from Palmwoods right into the heart of the Buderim Mountain Township.

-The relentless scythe of development has all but removed the evidence of the railway, but the truth is: the Buderim to Palmwoods Tramway was a key point in the development of Buderim‘s fame as Brisbane’s fruit basket and for promotion of tourism on the Sunshine Coast.
-It is not too big a statement to say the trains opened up the Coast for daytrippers, holidaymakers and ultimately urban development.
+The relentless scythe of development has all but removed vestigial evidence of the railway, but the truth is: the Buderim to Palmwoods Tramway was a key point in the development of Buderim’s fame as Brisbane’s fruit basket and for promotion of tourism on the Sunshine Coast.
+It is not too big a statement to say the Buderim Mountain trains opened up the Sunshine Coast for daytrippers, holiday-makers and ultimately urban development.

 There were two trains running the line between 1914 and 1935.
-The Krauss and Shay locomotives pulled produce and people from the mainline at Palmwoods station, winding its way via Chevallum, Forest Glen and Mons, to the Buderim Terminus, approximately where the Buderim Pool is now on Lindsay Road.
+The Krauss and Shay locomotives pulled produce and people from the mainline at Palmwoods station, winding its way via Chevallum, Forest Glen and Mons, to the Buderim Terminus, close to where the Buderim Pool is now on Lindsay Road.

 Early trails were terrible